 3. Falassarna beach

-You can reach Falassarna beach mainly by car or by local bus.
-It is about a 1-hour drive from Chania town.
-Just follow the Kissamos signs and you will also come across the Falassarna sign.
-The road is not that bad.
+Reach Falassarna beach mainly by car or local bus — about a 1-hour drive from Chania town.
+Follow the Kissamos signs and then the Falassarna sign; the road is in good condition.

 Best Hotels in Falassarna Beach